Cluster Synchronization of Coupled Systems with Nonidentical Linear Dynamics: Problem Statement

 \subsection{The cluster synchronization problem}

-The main task in this paper is to achieve cluster synchronization for the states of systems in \eqref{sys:linearmodel} via distributed couplings through the control inputs $u_l(t)$ which is defined as follows: for $l\in\cC_i$, $i=1,\ldots,N$
+The main task in this paper is to achieve cluster synchronization for the states of systems in \eqref{sys:linearmodel} via distributed couplings through the control inputs $u_l(t)$.
+These controls have dynamic structures as defined below: for $l\in\cC_i$, $i=1,\ldots,N$